G-Code Programming

 M49

-The M48 and M49 M-codes determine if MFO has an effect on motion.
-For more information about setting MFO, refer to TaskMfo() function in MFO.
+The M48 and M49 M-codes determine if you can set MFO on a task.
+For more information about setting MFO, refer to the TaskMfo() function in Manual Feedrate Override (MFO).

-Use the M48 M-code to disable the use of manual feedrate override.
+Use the M48 M-code to prevent changes to the manual feedrate override (MFO) value on the task.
 This mode causes the controller to disable the M49 mode and set the Mfo Lock bit of the TaskMode task status item.

-Use the M49 M-code to enable the use of manual feedrate override (MFO), that you disabled with the M48 M-code, on the task.
+Use the M49 M-code to allow changes to the manual feedrate override (MFO) value on the task.
+This is the default mode.
 This mode causes the controller to clear the Mfo Lock bit of the TaskMode task status item.
-This is the default mode.

 You can add custom G-codes and M-codes to the G-codes and M-codes in the Aerotech G-code dialect.
 With custom G-codes and M-codes, you can use G-code syntax to execute a custom AeroScript routine.